 This Roasted Cauliflower Salad is influenced by the vibrant flavors of the Mediterranean.
 Oven-roasted cauliflower, spiced chickpeas, and sweet and tangy fruits combined into a warming side or appetizer.
 Vegan, Gluten-Free.

-- Chickpeas: Both canned chickpeas or chickpeas cooked from dry will work here.
-If using dry chickpeas, you’ll need about 1 1/2-1 3/4 cup of chickpeas (measured after cooking).
+- Chickpeas: canned chickpeas are the most convenient option, but dried chickpeas cooked from scratch can also be used.
+If using dry chickpeas, you’ll need about 1 1/2 to 1 3/4 cups of chickpeas for the salad (measured after cooking).

-- Medjool dates: Fresh chopped dates add a touch of sweetness and a unique flavor contrast in this otherwise savory, spiced salad.
-If your dates have been refrigerated, soak them in hot water for 5 minutes then drain and pat dry – they’ll taste as soft and gooey as they were fresh!
+- Medjool Dates: pitted and chopped dates add a burst of sweetness that balances the savory, spiced salad nicely.
+If your dates have been refrigerated, soak them in hot water for 5 minutes, then drain and pat dry—they’ll taste as soft and gooey as they were fresh!

-How to Make Roasted Cauliflower Salad with Crispy Chickpeas
+How to Make a Vegan Roasted Cauliflower and Chickpea Salad

-- Toss the chickpeas with garlic powder, salt, and a drizzle of the remaining oil.
-Spread across the other half of the baking sheet.
+- Toss the chickpeas in the remaining garlic powder, salt, and olive oil until coated.
+Spread them on the other half of the baking sheet.

 Caitlin’s Cooking Tips